Region

 Nimaling to Base Camp

-• Don’t exhaust your body, take rest as much as possible.
+- Don’t exhaust your body, take rest as much as possible.

 Rest and Training day

 This is a thoughtfully added day to help you get acclimatized to the high altitudes.
 You can consider this as a training day.
 Our team will be granting training on the usage of technical equipment.
-You will be taught how to walk in the snow, using crampons, handling of ice axe, and other techniques that are a must for the summit attempt.
+You will be taught how to walk in the snow, using crampons, handling ice axes, and other techniques that are a must for the summit attempt.

 Summit (KANG YATSE II) back to Base Camp

-• Reach on the Summit by 6 am.
+- Reach the Summit by 6 am.

-• Reach to Base camp by 11 am.
+- Reach Base camp by 11 am.

-• Carry enough hot water.
+- Carry enough hot water.

 Today you will be rising from 5100 meters to straightaway 6200 meters.
 Therefore, being mentally strong is the key.
 The route to the summit is through the famous Kang Yatse shoulder.
 The trail starts with loose moraine and scree.
-Loose rocks make is difficult to secure the foot on the trail.
+Loose rocks make it difficult to secure the foot on the trail.
 Use a trekking pole for assistance.
 The route upwards has crevasses which are covered with snow most of the time.
 Based on the level of snowfall you will have to rope up for safety.
 Be careful and watch every step.
 The route goes to the north face through the northwest ridge towards a rocky outcropping.

 The entire summit path is 5 km each way.
 When you retrace your steps, be cautious on the scree and moraines.
 Make sure you return from the top by 1 pm to avoid further issues due to weather.
 Come back to the base camp to rest after the exhausting summit attempt.